VincentVanlaer/mesa-school-labs/content/monday/lab-2.md

 To load a saved model, we need to modify our *inlist_project* in the *star_job* section.
-Since we do not need to start with a pre-main-sequence model anymore, we need to delete or comment out (by putting an "!" infront of the text) the following lines:
+Since we do not need to start with a pre-main-sequence model anymore, we need to delete or comment out (by putting an "!" in front of the text) the following lines:

 ```
   ! begin with a pre-main sequence model